coleifer/sophy/docs/api.rst

     Store text data in the database as UTF8-encoded bytestrings.
 When reading from a :py:class:`StringIndex`, data is decoded and returned as unicode.

+.. py:class:: JsonIndex(name)

+    Store data as UTF8-encoded JSON.
+Python objects will be transparently serialized and deserialized when writing and reading, respectively.

+.. py:class:: MsgPackIndex(name)

+    Store data using the msgpack serialization format.
+Python objects will be transparently serialized and deserialized when writing and reading.

+    **Note**: Requires the ``msgpack-python`` library.

+.. py:class:: PickleIndex(name)

+    Store data using Python's pickle serialization format.
+Python objects will be transparently serialized and deserialized when writing and reading.

 .. py:class:: U64Index(name)
 .. py:class:: U32Index(name)